Klashicola/Scarlet-Engine/README.md

 ![](header.png?raw=true)
+# THIS IS A ARCHIVE!
+Klashicola NOR moonlight team no longer give active support to this project.
 A modded version of RSDKv4 with fan game development in mind.

 # **SUPPORT THE OFFICIAL RELEASES OF SONIC 1 & 2**